Second Battle of Lexington: Battle

-Shelby's advance was led by the Iron Brigade, which was under the command of Brigadier General M. Jeff Thompson.
+Shelby's advance was led by the Iron Brigade commanded by Brigadier General M. Jeff Thompson.
 (Note: Thompson's commission was in the Missouri State Guard, a pro-Confederate militia organization, not the regular Confederate army.)
-Thompson spent the next three hours deploying his force, with his troops aligned on either side of the Salt Pond Road.
+Thompson spent the next three hours after contact was made deploying his force, with his troops aligned on either side of the Salt Pond Road.
 Meanwhile, Shelby moved to the road from Warrensburg with Colonel Sidney D. Jackman's brigade.
-Blunt positioned Jennison on the Union right, and Moonlight on the left; Blunt's deployments covered the road to Independence, which was the Union line of retreat.
-Jennison threw out a skirmish line with troops from the 3rd Wisconsin Cavalry Regiment and the 15th Kansas Cavalry Regiment to confront Thompson, who began his attack at 2:00 p.m.
-The Confederates drove back the outlying Union lines, except on the road from Dover, where Palmer's line held against a roughly battalion-sized force of Confederates.
+Blunt positioned Jennison on the Union right and Moonlight on the left; Blunt's deployments covered the road to Independence, which was the Union line of retreat.
+Jennison threw out a skirmish line with troops from the 3rd Wisconsin Cavalry and the 15th Kansas Cavalry to confront Thompson, who began his attack at 2:00 p.m.
+The Confederates drove back the outlying Union lines, except on the road from Dover, where Palmer's line (which had been reinforced by a militia company) held against a roughly equal number of Confederates.
 Moonlight's troops came under Confederate pressure, and fell back from a cornfield to a position at a ravine near the fairgrounds beyond Jennison's line.
 While Blunt's troops put up a stiff fight, Thompson's troops continued to drive the Union troops back towards the north and west.
-Confederate rifled artillery made a significant impact on the fight: while only two guns from Collins's Missouri Battery were in action for the Confederates compared to Blunt's eight cannons, Collins's two pieces outranged the Union mountain howitzers.
+Confederate rifled artillery had a significant impact on the fight: only two guns from Collins's Missouri Battery were in action for the Confederates compared to Blunt's eight cannons, but Collins's two pieces outranged the Union mountain howitzers.

 During the fight, many of the Union scouting parties were at least temporarily cut off from Blunt's main body.
 Palmer's position east of Lexington had been reinforced by some Missouri militia, and was assailed by Confederate troops multiple times.
 By 3:00 p.m., Palmer's men could hear Blunt's fight.
-Two hours later the sound of the fighting had largely ceased; Palmer determined that he was isolated from the main Union body.
+Two hours later the sound of the fighting had largely ceased; Palmer determined he was isolated from the main Union body.
 Palmer and his men did not rejoin Blunt's main force until late on October 20.
 Price added the forces of Fagan and Marmaduke to the fight, although the advance of these troops west towards Lexington was slow.
 At around 3:00 p.m., Blunt began to withdraw, with Jennison's brigade pulling out first; Shelby had failed to get Jackman's brigade in a position where it could block the Union retreat.
-Moonlight made a covering stand southwest of the fairgrounds on a hill about 1 mile from Lexington; for this defense Moonlight had roughly 500 men and four of Blunt's cannons.
-While Jennison withdrew his forces after dark, the limber of one of his mountain howitzers was broken in an accident, although it was repaired enough for the gun to be removed from the field.
-Moonlight's force retreated, making a stand in one position with the 11th Kansas Cavalry and the cannons until the position was flanked, after which the Union troops fell back to a new position, with the artillery withdrawing first to cover the retreat of the cavalrymen.
+Moonlight made a covering stand southwest of the fairgrounds on a hill about 1 mile from Lexington; for this defense, Moonlight had roughly 500 soldiers and four of Blunt's cannons.

+Moonlight's force retreated, making a stand in one position with the 11th Kansas Cavalry and the cannons until the position was flanked, after which the Union troops fell back to a new position, with the artillery withdrawing first to then cover the retreat of the cavalrymen.
 The Confederate pursuit became weaker after dark; the fighting ended at roughly midnight as the Union troops crossed Sni-A-Bar Creek, which was 7 miles from Lexington.
-The 11th Kansas Cavalry's commander, Lieutenant Colonel Preston B. Plumb ordered the bridge over Sni-a-Bar Creek burned, but Confederate troops were able to put out the fire.
-Blunt had gained definite evidence about Price's strengths and exact movements, which the Union high command had been lacking since the time that Price was still in Arkansas, although the historian Mark A. Lause questions "how many times the [Union] needed to learn such lessons about a force that had been rampaging through Missouri for a month".
+The 11th Kansas Cavalry's commander Lieutenant Colonel Preston B. Plumb ordered the bridge over Sni-A-Bar Creek burned, but Confederate troops were able to put out the fire.
+Blunt had gained definite evidence about Price's strengths and exact movements, which the Union high command had been lacking since the time Price was still in Arkansas, although the historian Mark A. Lause questions "how many times the [Union] needed to learn such lessons about a force that had been rampaging through Missouri for a month".